FrightenedFox/meteorology/README.md

 ***

-This project is a part of the curriculum in "Wstęp do programowania" of the Polytechnic University of Rzeszów, Poland.
+This project is a part of the curriculum in *"Introduction to programming"* of the Rzeszow University of Technology, Poland.

 ## The purpose of the project